WilliamForbesJr/WilliamForbesJr/README.md

 #### I'm a full stack developer who loves writing code that rocks 🤘

 ## About Me:
-- 🏢 &nbsp; I currently work as a Software Engineer for [Pluralsight](https://www.pluralsight.com).
+- 🏢 &nbsp; I am a Senior Software Engineer at [Pluralsight](https://www.pluralsight.com).
 - 🎓 &nbsp; I have an AS in Computer Science and IT with a 4.0 GPA.
 I'm also completing my BA in Computer Science and Math.
 - ⚛️ &nbsp; JavaScript and React are my jam!
-- ☑️ &nbsp; I have a relentless passion for writing beautiful and well-tested code.
+- ☑️ &nbsp; I have a relentless passion for writing beautiful, well-tested code.

 ### My Favorite Languages & Tools: